 To help students deal with the trauma of a school shooting in the Marvel Comics Universe, Brooklyn Visions Academy has made counselors available to them.
 “I’m not grieving,” Miles Morales says during a session.
 “I mean, I am.
 Totally.
 But it’s more than that.
 I feel guilty.
 Like I could have done something, stopped it.”
 The counselor disagrees, replying, “I understand the impetus of this guilt, but you can’t let that change the reality of the situation.
 You couldn’t have stopped it, Miles.
 You’re not a superhero.”

-“What can we do?” she rhetorically asks.
+“What can we do?” she then rhetorically asks.
 “How do we stop this?
 Viv rattles off statistics and data points.
 Amadeus wants to solve it like a math problem.
 Riri is cynical about it all but won’t stop tinkering.
 But you and me, we’re the same.
 The thought of people suffering and dying while you have the power to make things better drives you crazy.
 But we can’t – we can’t save everybody.
 Understanding our limitations is important.
 Once you accept those, you’ve got a simple choice to make.
 Despair or hope.”

-The next morning, Miles Morales thinks about what Kamala Khan had said the night before. “‘Despair or hope,’” he repeats.
+The next morning, Miles Morales thinks about what Kamala Khan said the night before. “‘Despair or hope,’” he repeats.
 “Ms. Marvel says she’s not a leader but that was exactly what I needed to hear.
 Her words bring me back down to earth and remind me of what’s most important.
 Being there for each other, keeping faith that things can improve, and rallying together to fight for a better future.”

 In We Say #NeverAgain, Carly Novell offered a similar assessment.
 “Our lives are painful,” she wrote.
 “We have experienced loss – this cannot be undone.
 And we have experienced change, which cannot be forgotten.
 Instead of questioning, honor the lost, remember, and be grateful.
 We are here because life must go on, and the world keeps turning; living means going on and turning with the world.
 We can live and remember, but we can’t live our lives stuck on February 14.
 The world didn’t stop, and neither can we – not only for us, but for them.”